 However, it is not likely that many business interruption insurance policies mention pandemics specifically.
 In these cases, we will turn to what is known as “civil authority ingress/egress” clauses.
 This relates to government-mandated closures of businesses that directly cause a loss of revenue.

 How to File a Business Disruption Insurance Claim

 Because we are in an unprecedented situation due to the COVID-19 pandemic, we advise businesses to take additional precautions when filing business interruption insurance claims.
 What we mean by that is, you should strongly consider securing assistance from an attorney with extensive experience handling business interruption insurance claims.

 Typically, these claims would be filed like any insurance claim.
 But we are not in a typical situation.
 Insurance carriers are sure to scrutinize every claim that comes across their desk right now in an effort to avoid making large payouts.
 Filing a business interruption claim in the wake of the coronavirus pandemic means that businesses need to have all paperwork filled out correctly and all required documents available.
 This includes:

 - Proof of how the closure has affected your business

 When to Contact a Lawyer

 If your business has experienced significant disruption due to the COVID-19 pandemic, you may need to seek legal assistance in order to obtain any business interruption insurance coverage you are entitled to.
-At Dawson & Rosenthal, our skilled business interruption insurance attorneys are ready to get to work investigating every aspect of your claim to secure all compensation should receive.
+At Dawson & Rosenthal, our skilled San Diego business interruption insurance lawyers are ready to get to work investigating every aspect of your claim to secure all compensation should receive.
 We understand that this is an incredibly difficult time for you and your business, and we want to ensure that you are treated fairly by your insurance carrier.
 When you need a COVID-19 business interruption claims attorney, you can contact us by clicking here or by calling (619) 354-1652.